openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_developer.rst

 .. _Frontend Build: https://github.com/edx/frontend-build

-**MFE Service - Logging:** In support of expanded use of micro front ends, a foundational service focused on logging and reporting was built into the `Frontend Platform repository`__, with an out-of-the-box concrete implementation for NewRelic.
+**MFE Service - Logging:** In support of expanded use of micro-frontends, a foundational service focused on logging and reporting was built into the `Frontend Platform repository`__, with an out-of-the-box concrete implementation for NewRelic.

 .. __: https://github.com/edx/frontend-platform/blob/master/src/logging/interface.js

-**MFE Service - Analytics:** In support of expanded use of micro front ends, a foundational service focused on eventing and analytics was built into the `Frontend Platform repository`__, with an out-of-the-box concrete implementation for Segment.
+**MFE Service - Analytics:** In support of expanded use of micro-frontends, a foundational service focused on eventing and analytics was built into the `Frontend Platform repository`__, with an out-of-the-box concrete implementation for Segment.